ECheynet/FINO1_turbulence1/README.md

 <h1>FINO1 Turbulence Characteristics</h1>

 <p>
-This repository contains MATLAB functions and a live script that provides visualizations to understand the turbulence characteristics on FINO1 based on wind data.
+This repository contains MATLAB functions and a live script that provides visualizations to understand the turbulence wind characteristics on FINO1.
 The data set has been used in previous publications, e.g. [1,2,3]
 </p>